 They’ll remind you why it is important to be a vegetarian and stick to your goal.

-Other than this, also let others know you’ve turned vegetarian so that they do not invite you to BBQs and other such events as it can be difficult to stick to your goal if you’re constantly surrounded by such foods, especially at first.
+Other than this, also let others know you’ve turned vegetarian so that they have other options for you when you are invited to BBQs and other such events.

 #5.
 Stop Thinking About Food

 Do not let the smell of food entice you.

 Avoid looking at food pages that cover meat-based products so that you do not feel the urge.